MicrosoftDocs/SupportArticles-docs/support/aspnetcore/2-6-run-two-aspnetcore-applications-same-time.md

 - Linux local firewall that's enabled and configured to allow SSH and HTTP traffic.
 - Sample buggy ASP.NET Core application that's downloaded and extracted to the */var/buggyamb_v1.1* directory.

-The first ASP.NET Core demo application that was used is this series is an ASP.NET Core 5.0 application.
+The first ASP.NET Core demo application that was used in this series is an ASP.NET Core 5.0 application.
 The second application is an ASP.NET Core 3.1 application.
-If you do not have both .NET Core 3.1 and .NET Core 5.0 SDKs installed, install the missing one before you continue.
+If you don't have both .NET Core 3.1 and .NET Core 5.0 SDKs installed, install the missing one before you continue.

 > [!NOTE]
 > You can check the installed version of runtimes and SDKs by running the `dotnet --info` command. .NET Core installation was discussed in previous parts of this series.